farman-7/Gold_Sales_Analysis/README.md

 ### 📈 Output:
 ![part-to-whole](https://github.com/user-attachments/assets/132ffb3a-3236-45ba-95c0-a6f0a51068b8)

-## Data Segmentation
+## 🔍 Data Segmentation

+### 📊 Overview
-## Segment products into cost range and count how many product fall into each segment
+This analysis segments products into different **cost ranges** and counts how many products fall into each segment.
+Understanding product distribution by price helps in **pricing strategy, inventory management, and sales forecasting**.

+### 📌 SQL Query

 ```sql
 WITH Product_segments AS (